 The Northern Ontario Dietetic Internship Program (NODIP) is administered by the Northern Ontario School of Medicine (NOSM), in collaboration with multiple preceptors, communities, and facilities throughout Northern Ontario.
-NODIP is nationally accredited and thus has been designed to develop the competencies required of an entry-level dietitian.
+NODIP is a nationally accredited professional program that provides practical, hands-on dietetic experience that enables students to obtain the Integrated Competencies for Dietetic Education and Practice, required of an entry-level registered dietitian.

 NOSM’s social accountability mandate and a commitment to community engaged and distributed learning is the foundation of NODIP.